choczhang/ConCare/README.md

 The source code for *ConCare: Personalized Clinical Feature Embedding via Capturing the Healthcare Context*

 Thanks for your interest in our work.
-More details about the experiment, case study and visualization system will be released before AAAI2020.
+Welcome to test the prototype of our visualization tool.
+The clinical hidden status is built by our latest representation learning model ConCare.
+The internationalised multi-language support will be available soon.

 ## Requirements